This article contains affiliate links. If you make a purchase, we may earn a commission.

 Being a successful entrepreneur doesn’t come naturally; the bright ideas do, yet learning how to run a prosperous business takes a lot of time.
 Effective businessmen and women know how to make the most of a bad situation and learn from their mistakes.
-They didn’t pick up this skill through education but rather through experience along the way.
+They didn’t pick up this skill through education, but rather through experience along the way.

 To help you avoid a number of hurdles and setbacks, here are the most important business lessons you can learn from successful entrepreneurs.

-Bill Gates gained success through telling a little white lie.
+Bill Gates gained success by telling a little white lie.
 He told computer company Micro Instrumentation and Telemetry Systems (MITS) that he had developed a BASIC interpreter for their microcomputer, the Altair 8800.
-Turns out he managed to bag himself a gig but hadn’t actually produced any software at all!
-Within a short amount of time, Gates had to create a demonstration of the software – that, ultimately, paid off and kick-started his career.
+Turns out, he managed to bag himself a gig, but hadn’t actually produced any software at all!
+Within a short amount of time, Gates had to create a demonstration of the software that, ultimately, paid off and kick-started his career.

-2. It’s Not all About the Money
+2. It’s not all about the money

 Obviously, making money is a major part of your business’s success — but what’s even more important is the vision and passion you have for your company.
 Take social media mogul and multibillionaire Mark Zuckerberg, for example, who just about broke even in his first year of business.
 He also turned down a billion-dollar offer from Yahoo!’s CEO Terry Semel for the sale of Facebook.
 (He’s definitely gloating that he made the right decision now.)
 Mark’s dedication and desire to feel like he’s doing his best every minute of the day is what has made his social networking site dominate the industry.

-3. Create Something of Value and Dream Big
+3. Create something of value and dream big

 If you create an identical business plan to that of a successful competitor, you’re literally just setting yourself up to fail.
 What you want to do is create something that will be of value to your consumers.
 Take Richard Branson, who says that he starts a business only if it will improve people’s lives.
 His idea for Virgin Atlantic came about after he was consistently unhappy with the service on British Airways.
-He only every builds something he is passionate about, too: the devotion he had to make his airline number one was what made it victorious, and it is now the biggest airline leading the travel industry.
+He only ever builds something he is passionate about, too.
+The devotion he had to make his airline number one was what made it victorious, and it is now the biggest airline leading the travel industry.

-4. Learn from Your Mistakes
+4. Learn from your mistakes

-5. Believe in Yourself
+5. Believe in yourself

 In entrepreneurship, it’s important to set your own trends instead of following the pack.
 You want people to be following your vision and to inspire to be like you.
 Fashion designer Vivienne Westwood is a prime example of setting her own trends; she doesn’t conform to society and has still proven herself as one of the leading designers in the industry.
 She doesn’t believe in social media, either; in fact, doesn’t even own a phone, and is therefore able to create what she thinks is fashionable and wearable without following catwalk trends.
 If you believe in something, you’ll encourage others along your journey, too.

-8. Forget the Haters
+8. Forget the haters

 Whether you’re a celebrity, artist, reality star, model, public figure or entrepreneur, you’re always going to receive some kind of backlash.
 There will always be haters that will try to bring you down and knock you off your game.
 Successful entrepreneur and media icon Arianna Huffington knows this a little too well: when she first launched the Huffington Post back in 2005, she received major criticism, with the online publication being described as an “unsurvivable failure”.

-9. Constantly Improve and Reinvent
+9. Constantly improve and reinvent

 If you want to get ahead in business, you need to think ahead; it’s no good just creating a one-hit wonder and sitting back to relax.
 You need to think of your next move and what you can do to improve and outdo what you previously did.
 This is a vital business lesson we learned from Walt Disney.
 He created the first ever animation movies that we have all come to know and love.
 But he didn’t stop there: he went on to design merchandise and build an amusement park, too.
 He would also personally test all the park rides and instantly make changes if he felt that something could be improved.

-11. Value Your Team
+11. Value your team